Jeremy-Boyle/asi-project/bootstrap/README.md

 # Create Bootstrap Cluster
-## Provision one or two machines for the Control plane and Worker Nodes (Ubuntu 20.04, Kubernetes: v1.23.1)
+## Provision one instance for the Control plane and one instance for the Worker Nodes (Ubuntu 20.04, Kubernetes: v1.23.1)

-#### Note: For aws you will need to create a instance and attach the control plane iam
+#### Note: For *AWS* you will need to create a instance and attach the control plane iam, and the node iam, additionally you must provision two instances for *AWS* due to kiam

+#### Note: For *openstack* you only need a single instance to bootstrap
 1. ### Update the machine
     ```bash
     sudo apt-get update